storyprotocol/documentation/docs/Developers/sdk-v13-migration-guide.md

 1. `maxMintingFee`: The maximum minting fee that the caller is willing to pay.
 If set to 0, then there is no no limit.
    1. **Recommended for simplicity**: `0`
 2. `maxRevenueShare`: The maximum revenue share percentage agreed upon between a child and parent when a child is registering as derivative.
-Must be between 0 and 100,000,000 (where 100,000,000 represents 100%).
+Must be between 0 and 100.
-   1. **Recommended for simplicity**: `100_000_000`
+   1. **Recommended for simplicity**: `100`
 3. `maxRts`: The maximum number of royalty tokens that can be distributed to the external royalty policies.
 Must be between 0 and 100,000,000.
    1. **Recommended for simplicity**: `100_000_000`